saveourtool/diktat/info/diktat-kotlin-coding-style-guide-en.md

 ### <a name="s3.7"></a> Recommendation 3.7: Usage of whitespace for code separation

+  Note: this rule corresponds to the case when symbols are located on the same line.
+In some cases there could be a line break instead of a space, but this logic is described in other rules.

   1. Any keywords (like 'if', 'when', 'for', e.t.c) should be separated with a single whitespace from the opening parenthesis.
-     Only exceptions are: 'super' and 'constructor' keywords.
-They should not be separated from a parenthesis.
+     Only exceptions is 'constructor' keyword.
+It should not be separated from a parenthesis.

-  2. Separate any keywords (such as `else` or `catch`, etc.) from the opening brace ('{') with a single whitespace.
+  2. Separate any keywords (such as `else` or `try`, etc.) from the opening brace ('{') with a single whitespace.

   3. Use single whitespace before any opening brace (`{`).
-     Only exception is passing a lambda as an argument inside parenthesis:
+     Only exception is passing of a lambda as a parameter inside parenthesis:
      ```kotlin
          private fun foo(a: (Int) -> Int, b: Int) {}
          foo({x: Int -> x}, 5) // no space before '{'